 In the morning, we said goodbye to our host family and to Roberto, as he had another trip landing in a few days.
 We left for the airport at 11 am for a 2:45 pm flight.
 We arrived at 11:35 am, a little over 3 hours before the flight.
 There were no signs directing us, other than the chaos surrounding one group of check-in counters.
 After asking, we determined that this was indeed our line.
 We waited 2 1/2 hours to check-in but still did not reach the front of the line.
 It is hard to convey the stress of not knowing whether you will leave Cuba on your charter flight.
 Eventually, someone yelled that everyone from our flight needed to check in, so they opened up a new line for us and we checked in quickly- this was not obvious and we were lucky to have been near where they were yelling from.
 We then went through customs and the hilarious buzz-open immigration doors.
 In the terminal, there were two gates that were unmarked.
 I had just enough time to get a bottle of rum from duty free before we walked onto the runway and onto the plane.
 41 minutes later, we were back in Miami.

 While the airport left a very bitter final impression, I still absolutely loved my time in Havana and Cuba as a whole.
 I would definitely return and would love to see the eastern part of the island- I reckon that I could see the rest of the highlights in about 2 more weeks.
 Change is definitely coming and this is exciting for the Cuban people.
+With the internet, they are now more connected to the outside world than ever.
 I am excited to see what lies in store for the island and am very grateful to have seen the country in this state of being on the verge of a huge transition.